f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-ce-multicloud/MCN-with-SMG/xc-console-demo-guide.rst

       i.
 From the F5 XC Console homepage, select "Shared Configurations". ii.
 Select "Manage > Labels", select "Label Keys" and click on "Add Known Key". iii.
 Enter a key and value and Add the key iv.
-Next click on Virtual Server and create it using CE site and above label selector
+Next click on Virtual Server and create it using type as CE and above label selector
       v.
 Navigate to your sites and update this label to your 2 CE sites of GCP and Azure vi.
 Next navigate to "Manage > Networking", select "Site Mesh Groups" and click on "Add Site Mesh Group" vii.
-Create a Site Mesh Group using above Full Mesh topology and above created Virtual Server as shown below
+Create a Site Mesh Group using Full Mesh topology and above created Virtual Server as shown below

       .. figure:: assets/smg.JPG